- Home

 -

-Under the Create New Secret Env Var label, specify a key and a value for your new Secret.
+In the Create variable dialog, specify a key and a value for your new Secret.

 -